awei01/katsu-site-source/posts/2013-11-26-know-how-to-dress-for-your-black-tie-affair.md

   - style guide
   - tuxedo
   - tuxedo styles
-featuredImage: 1123
+featuredImage: /uploads/2014/10/jamesbond.jpg
 ---
-**This is the last week you can enter our [Facebook](http://www.blogger.com/) Custom Tuxedo Giveaway. **
+**This is the last week you can enter our [Facebook](http://) Custom Tuxedo Giveaway. **

 **Like our page and like any post mentioning the giveaway. **

 **The more you like, the more chances you have of winning. ** Not many people know the general rules of wearing a tuxedo to a black tie affair.
 With the Holiday season officially here and black tie events beginning, it's good to know some guidelines to dressing appropriately to your occasion.

 [![](http://4.bp.blogspot.com/-gh6_kEwCCJU/UpTkl3nB9-I/AAAAAAAAALo/ZJZ98fmPQv0/s1600/Blog-Tuxedo+Rules.jpg)](http://4.bp.blogspot.com/-gh6_kEwCCJU/UpTkl3nB9-I/AAAAAAAAALo/ZJZ98fmPQv0/s1600/Blog-Tuxedo+Rules.jpg)

 Contemporary tuxedos allows more color and pizazz while keeping the overall approach conservative.
 Traditional tuxedos are more straight-forward and by the book, there is little to no room for bending the rules.

 Interested in ordering a tuxedo?
 Have an event coming up and you have nothing to wear?
-Contact us at info@9tailors.com
+Contact us at {{ site.emails.info }}

 Don't forget to like our [facebook](http://www.facebook.com/9tailors) page and enter into our free custom tuxedo contest!